2020/21 Conestoga College

 International Support Services

-The International Support Services team helps international students integrate into their new lives in Canada and at Conestoga.
-We provide a wide range of pre-departure and arrival services as well as day-to-day assistance to address the unique needs of international students.
+The International Support Services team helps international students adjust to their new lives in Canada and at Conestoga.
+We provide pre-departure and arrival services and day-to-day assistance to address the unique needs of international students.

-International students are expected to comply with policies set out by Immigration, Refugees and Citizenship Canada (IRCC).
-Licensed International Student Advisors have specific expertise in immigration policy and requirements, providing you with valuable information and advice on Visas, Study Permits, Co-op/Work Permits and settling in Canada.
+International students must comply with policies set out by Immigration, Refugees and Citizenship Canada (IRCC).
+Licensed International Student Advisors have specific expertise in immigration topics, and can provide valuable information on Visas, Study Permits, Co-op/Work Permits, etc. For more information, contact email@example.com.

 Use your Condor-ID to login to many of the College Digital Services – such as Email, Lab & Open Access computers, on-campus Wi-Fi, Student Portal, eConestoga, software downloads, select a Locker, and more.